n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GoogleCloudNaturalLanguage/README.md

 ## Example Usage

-This workflow allows you to analyze the sentiment of feedback and send a message on Mattermost if that feedback is negative.
+This workflow allows you to analyze the sentiment of feedback received via a Typeform submission and send a message on Mattermost if that feedback is negative.
 You can also find the [workflow](https://n8n.io/workflows/786) on n8n.io.
 This example usage workflow uses the following nodes.
 - [Typeform Trigger](../../trigger-nodes/TypeformTrigger/README.md)
 - [Google Cloud Natural Language]()
 - [IF](../../core-nodes/If/README.md)